"Don’t be a victim of negative self talk; remember YOU are listening." - Bob Proctor

 Imagine a generation raised with the building blocks of positive self-talk as their foundation.
 The potential for psychological resilience is enormous.

-I've seen how support groups and shared personal triumphs can make all the difference.
-Providing a safe space for people to express their vulnerabilities and grow from them helps to break the cycle of negativity and isolation.
+I've seen how positive groups of people can create a synergy and make all the difference.
+We talk to each other, making sure that we have a safe space for anyone to express their vulnerabilities and grow from them helps to break the cycle of negativity and isolation.
 I bet that if you reach out, whether it's by joining an in-person group or an online support group, you'll know you're not alone in your struggles.

 Positive self-talk is a collective endeavor, right?
 Not a solo mission.
 Positive internal dialogues and support to others help the world.
 Nurturing emotional intelligence from a young age and you can build a framework for a healthier, happier society.